tomjoht/learnapidoc/_docs/the_writing_process/docapis_writing.md

 It's good to get the first draft of content on the page.
 After that, I can begin shaping it and refining it in a much less demanding way.

 Even though I've been a professional writer for many years, I don't have a lot of writing stamina.
 After I get several hours of writing in, I often tap out.
 Writing is somewhat like exercising &mdash; after a couple of good hours max, I'm done.
 I can't just sit down for hours on end writing documentation.
 Very few can, especially given how much preparation is required to get the knowledge to write technical documentation.
-Instead of spending long hours writing, I try to chip away at larger content projects little bit each day over a series of weeks.
-This approach usually ends up being more successful.
+Instead of spending long hours writing, I try to chip away at larger content projects a little bit each day over a series of weeks.
+This approach (writing a little each day) usually ends up being more successful.

 {% comment %}{% include random_ad4.html %}{% endcomment %}